ClementNerma/Rave/docs/master.md

 val str = something as? string; // ?string
 ```

 The `str` entity has the `?string` value: if the typecast succeeds, it holds the typecast value.
-But if it fails, instead of throwing an error, it returns `none` ; that's why the returned value is optional.
+But if it fails, instead of throwing an error, it returns `None` ; that's why the returned value is optional.

 If we are absolutely sure about the typecasting being write - and so we don't want the final value to be optional, we can use the `expect!` function: